rb2k/viddl-rb/README.md

--t, --title-only                 Prints title without downloading -f, --filter REGEX               Filters a video playlist according to the regex (Youtube only right now) -s, --save-dir DIRECTORY         Specifies the directory where videos should be saved -h, --help                       Displays the help screen
+-t, --title-only                 Prints title without downloading -f, --filter REGEX               Filters a video playlist according to the regex (Youtube only right now) -s, --save-dir DIRECTORY         Specifies the directory where videos should be saved -d, --downloader TOOL            Specifies the tool to download with.
+Supports 'wget', 'curl' and 'net-http' -h, --help                       Displays the help screen
 ```